Additional

 • modal defaults from a selected task

-• default Every 30m scheduler payload
+• default Every 30m schedule payload

 • template defaults